Hammarn/1MB335/Lab3.md

 ---

-## Part 2 - working on your study species

-This is the step when you start to work with one of the four species that you were assigned at the beginning of the class (see Table 1 below, left column).
-If you forgot which species you were supposed to work with, ask a teaching assistant.

 In the real world you would have to start going through the procces of tiling and circularizing your mitochondrial seqeuences.
 In the interest of time we have, as any cooking show, prepared this step alread.
 You can find the prepared mitochondrial fasta files here: `/proj/g2021007/private/DATA/mitochondrial_genomes`